dan3612812/catgirl_server/README.md

 how to use?
-first  npm install
+1.  npm install
-second npm test
+2. npm test

 ------post------
 =========